XenTeckzX/FireAnime/TermsAndConditions.md

 The only time this is exempt is when you make a specific search for an Anime as it searches the specific anime on a server which may be recorded by your ISP.

 <h2>Changes to This Privacy Policy</h2>
-I may update our Privacy Policy from time to time.
+I may update the Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

+This application was made for the sole purpose of learning android devleopment.This app will be Terminated as soon as the goal has been achieved.
+The main reason the application is public is that it was the best way to get user feedback so that i can improve my skills at android development.

+If any legal entities have any issues with this please contact the main hosting sites, if they don't respond please contact me so that i can exclude that source from the application and if it is still such a big issue i will happly terminate the application.

-<h4>This app is 100% free and I do not charge to use this Application</h4>
+<h4>This app is 100% free and I do not charge to use this Application, I do not use ads on this application and i do not generate any profits from this app either by donations or ad revenue</h4>